logo

 What to Expect During Your Summer School Course

-For students coming to the UK for the Oxford Summer Courses summer school, we are fortunate to have some incredible experiences all within a close distance of our course locations.
+We are fortunate to have some incredible experiences all within a close distance of our course locations.
 The cities of Oxford, Cambridge, and London themselves are gems with a range of things to do and places to visit.
-You will have time to visit these and soak up the atmosphere.
-Organised trips travel further afield, and all of our students will get to visit some amazing places in our capital city, London.
-Other trips include the royal residence of Windsor, the Royal Naval Dockyards in Portsmouth, the Roman city of Bath, Harry Potter Studios, the medieval city of Canterbury, and the architecturally stunning Blenheim Palace.
-The visit programme varies according to the date and age group of your Oxford Summer Courses summer school, but we aim to give every student a varied and exciting cultural programme.
-For students attending one of our international summer school courses with Oxford Summer Courses, we aim to show you the amazing cultural experiences on offer.
+You will have time to explore these and soak up the atmosphere.
+Full-day excursions travel further afield, and all our students will get to visit amazing places.
+Previous students on their full-day excursions have visited the royal residence of Windsor, the Royal Naval Dockyards in Portsmouth, the Roman city of Bath, the Tower of London, and the architecturally stunning Blenheim Palace.
+The itinerary of the full-day excursion varies according to the date and age group of your Oxford Summer Courses experience, but we aim to provide every student with a varied and exciting cultural programme.

-This is our fantastic team of people, drawn from all over Oxford, Cambridge, London, and further, who are dedicated to looking after you and your well-being during your Oxford Summer Courses summer school, and making sure that you get the most out of your course.
-There is someone in charge of the whole site, and they have a team of leaders and helpers who will look after groups of students attending the summer school.
+This is our fantastic team of people, who are dedicated to looking after you and your well-being during your course, and making sure that you get the most out of your course.
+There is someone in charge of the whole site, and they have a team of leaders and helpers who will look after groups of students.
 They are all trained in working with young people.
 Not only are the pastoral teams around whenever you aren’t in an academic session, some of them are subject specialists in their own right and will bring their expertise to subject-specific workshops to expand your academic experience during your summer school.

-For 18-24 year olds attending the Oxford Summer Courses summer school, we recommend that £300 will cover additional expenses, including lunches, souvenirs and free time.
+For 18-24 year olds attending the Oxford Summer Courses summer school, we recommend that £300 will cover additional expenses, including lunches, souvenirs, and free time.
 For 16-17 year olds at Oxford Summer Courses, we recommend £250.
 For 13-15 year olds participating in the Oxford Summer Courses summer school, we recommend £200.
 9-12 year olds will not need any more than £50 for a week during their summer school.

-We will send you information closer to your Oxford Summer Courses summer school with details of the types of things you will need to bring depending on the course you are doing.
-Most important are your travel documents, chargers with UK adaptors for your devices and a range of clothing to suit the variable weather we can experience over spring and summer during your summer school.
+There is a detailed packing list included in your Welcome Pack.
+However, the most important things are your travel documents, chargers with UK adaptors for your devices and a range of clothing to suit the variable weather we can experience during a British summer!

 Summer School Travel and Insurance

-Please note that as explained and agreed to in our terms and conditions specific to your summer school with Oxford Summer Courses, it is the student's own responsibility to secure a visa in order to attend your summer school course with us.
-Therefore, if your visa is rejected you’re not eligible for a refund, as agreed to in our terms and conditions for your Oxford Summer Courses summer school.
+As explained and agreed to in our terms and conditions upon application, it is the student's own responsibility to secure a visa to attend your course with us.
+Therefore, if your visa is rejected, you’re not eligible for a refund.
+In the event of a visa refusal, we may provide you with a course deferral to allow you time to reapply for a visa.
+This will only be offered in the first instance of a visa being rejected.
+In reapplying for your visa, you should take note of why your application has been rejected and action any suggestions given by UKVI.
 The insurance included in your course does not cover visa rejections.

 Summer School Teaching Methodologies

 Our tutors at Oxford Summer Courses summer school can support students of all abilities.
 All we ask of you is to have a genuine passion for your chosen subject and a sufficiently good level of written and spoken English.
-On application to your summer school, you will be asked to submit a personal statement, you can use this to demonstrate your enthusiasm, previous experience and interest in your subject with Oxford Summer Courses.
+On application to your summer school, you will be asked to submit a personal statement; you can use this to demonstrate your enthusiasm, previous experience, and interest in your subject with Oxford Summer Courses.

 Many of our tutors are academics from across Oxford and Cambridge with experience of the seminar and tutorial methods, which sets Oxford Summer Courses summer school apart from other course providers.
-For the 9-12 and 13-15 age groups during your summer school, we require tutors to have significant and relevant teaching experience or a teaching qualification, so they can best engage, motivate and lead the students they are working with at Oxford Summer Courses.
+For the 9-12 and 13-15 age groups during your summer school, we require tutors to have significant and relevant teaching experience or a teaching qualification so they can best engage, motivate, and lead the students they are working with at Oxford Summer Courses.

-Oxford & Cambridge Summer Courses – self-directed learning for ages 16-17, 18-24 Singapore – self-directed learning for ages 16-17, 18-24 You will be taught through the highly effective seminar and tutorial method at Oxford Summer Courses.
+You will be taught through the highly effective seminar and tutorial method at Oxford Summer Courses.
 During seminars, you will work directly with a tutor who will introduce a particular topic to you whilst providing their expert support.
 Between your seminars and tutorials, you will be set independent work by your tutors, such as an essay question or problem sheet, which you will submit to your tutor via email before a set deadline.
 During your one-hour tutorial with Oxford Summer Courses, you will revisit this piece of work, and you will be able to delve into your topic in further depth with your tutor.
 One of the key success factors to the Oxford and Cambridge method of learning at Oxford Summer Courses is your own self-directed learning.
 You will be set wider reading and homework by your tutors in addition to the contact time with them.
 It is expected that you will complete this to the best of your ability and direct your time accordingly to meet the self-study requirements.
-In addition, you will have the opportunity to undertake workshops that will develop the wider skills needed to be successful during your summer school.
+In addition, you will have the opportunity to undertake Masterclasses that will develop the wider skills needed to be successful during your summer school.
 These workshops may include topics such as communication, drawing on your strengths, performance at an elite level, and using your voice effectively.
-You’ll also attend our wider-interest lecture series.
-Oxford & Cambridge Summer Courses – small-group learning for ages 13-15 Working within small groups of eight or fewer during your Oxford Summer Courses, you will receive taught and practical teaching sessions from your tutor.
-These are designed to be interactive and encourage you to work with individuals within your group.
-Your homework and study time will build on the work that you have been covering in class.
-In addition, you will participate in workshops that will build and enhance skills required for your present education and future career.
-Juniors Programme – small-class teaching for ages 9-12 Your teaching during your Oxford Summer Courses will take place in a small class size of fewer than 15 students (divided into 9-10 and 11-12 age groups), and you will be learning in different, fun, and interesting ways.
-You will also be able to improve your skills when you are working in a group or making presentations.
-You will get the chance to take part in activity workshops, some of which will feel quite academic, and some which will feel more like play and games.
-All of our workshops will be with your fellow students from across a variety of subjects so that you can share ideas and learn from each other.
-Oxford Spring Courses – intensive teaching for ages 16-17, 18-24 Your teaching at Oxford Summer Courses will take place in small groups with a mix of taught-tutor lead sessions, hands-on workshops, and visits to local sites that will enhance knowledge of your subject.
-The course is designed to immerse you within your subject while giving you the practical skills needed to advance your knowledge and understanding.
-You will also experience networking evenings and be involved in a professional presentation.
-India Courses – intensive teaching for ages 14-17 Your teaching at Oxford Summer Courses will take place in small groups with a mix of taught tutor-led sessions, hands-on workshops, and group project work.

-Our 18-24 summer school courses at Oxford Summer Courses have been recognised as credit-bearing for students studying in the US, Australia, New Zealand, Singapore, and mainland Europe.
+As a general rule, our courses are not credit-bearing.
+However, our 18-24 courses have been recognised as credit-bearing for students studying in the US, Australia, New Zealand, Singapore, and mainland Europe.
 We will support you with the relevant transcript to ensure your home university recognises your study with us at Oxford Summer Courses with the appropriate level of credit.
 You are advised to speak to your home university first to obtain their individual requirements as these vary between institutions.

 Your certificate will be issued by Oxford Summer Courses and will state your name, subject, and course dates.
 It will be signed by the founders of Oxford Summer Courses, Harry Hortyn and Robert Phipps.
 In addition, you will receive written feedback from your tutor at Oxford Summer Courses, which you may wish to use as a reference.
 These are not documents from the University of Oxford or any of the colleges.